vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/Migration-Tool/README.md

 | Post-Migration | Script to run after destination MDM profile has been installed.
 This is where you should add final DEPNotify customizations and inform the user of the migration completion. | /Library/Application Support/VMware/MigratorResources/postmigration.sh |

 ### Building the pkg
-- ensure all files in place: scripts, mobileconfig, etc
-- cd to proper directory
-- execute pkgbuild
-1. Download the files needed to build the pkg by right clicking the zip file at top of the page and
+1. Download the files needed to build the pkg by clicking the zip file at the top of this page `migrationToolWS1.zip` and then selecting "Download" option
+2. Make any edits needed such as:
+	1. Placing enroll.mobileconfig file in MigratorResources directory (see [appendix for instructions](#retrieve-automated-enrollment-profile) on how to retrieve this profile)
+	2. Configuring `com.vmware.migrator.plist` with desired options
+	3. Editing any of the customization scripts
+3. Open up Terminal and cd to the migrationToolWS1 directory that was downloaded
+4. Build the pkg using the following command - edit the pkg name to help keep track of version history as needed:
+`pkgbuild --install-location / --identifier "com.vmware.migrator" --version "1.0" --root ./payload/ --scripts ./scripts/ ./build/migrator_v1.pkg`
+5. The pkg will then be able to be retrieved from the `build` directory

 ## Notes
 - Logging: